Priyanshujindal/code-commenter/README.md

 code-commenter will always use the best available type information for parameters, including generics, unions, and intersections where possible.

-## Customization
+## Configuration

+You can configure `code-commenter` in two ways:

+1.  **`code-commenter.config.json`**: Create this file in your project root.
+The CLI will automatically load and use it.
+2.  **`--config` option**: Specify a path to a custom JSON configuration file.

-You can create a `code-commenter.config.json` file in your project root to customize the generated comments.
-Example:
+The configuration file allows you to customize the generated comments.

+**Example `code-commenter.config.json`:**

 ```json
 {